 -Cloth bags full of simple road trip snacks like fruit and dark-chocolate-covered raisins.
 Homemade popcorn, sandwiches, and toasted nuts are all good options, too.

 -A big reusable bag, a useful choice for groceries, for picnics, for the pool, for carrying home the overflow of things that just don't quite fit in your suitcase on the way back.
+(Ours is a Baggu, which we love).

 -A metal container, for holding snacks and restaurant leftovers and cut-up fruit for the fridge, and for taking home some compost at the end of the weekend.
+(This one is a favorite of ours).

 And, what you don't see here: sunscreen in a recyclable tube and handkerchiefs!
 (Summer allergies, man).
 I also meant to bring a tea strainer and a jar of loose leaf tea to make tea, but I forgot to this time around.